ibm-cloud-docs/power-iaas/deploying-linux.md

 ## How to create an OVA format Linux image
 {: #ova-format}

-Learn how to create an OVA image of a SUSE Linux (SLES) operating system and import it into the {{site.data.keyword.powerSys_notm}} environment.
+Learn how to create an OVA image of a SLES operating system and import it into the {{site.data.keyword.powerSys_notm}} environment.
 You can use PowerVC or VIOS to capture an image.

 ### Using PowerVC to capture and import an OVA image
 {: #powervc-capture}